 Portola Valley Elections

 Portola Valley has five elected officials.
-Town Council members, each serving four-year terms with elections held in November as needed in odd-numbered years.
+Town Council members, each serving four-year terms with elections held in November as needed in even-numbered years.
 At the end of each calendar year, the mayor is appointed by the Council from among its members.